Perspective | How to tame your temper when pandemic parenting stress has you boiling

 But don’t assume a parent can and should sit calmly through this incredibly stressful time.
 We’re not perfect, and patience is understandably thin.
 So parents have to be forgiving of themselves, too.

-“Any discussion about ‘yelling’ and parenting strategies during the COVID 19 pandemic should begin with the validation that parenting is incredibly hard right now,” she adds.
+“Any discussion about ‘yelling’ and parenting strategies during the covid-19 pandemic should begin with the validation that parenting is incredibly hard right now,” she adds.

-Seham says it’s important for parents to know that they are not alone in feeling overwhelmed, finding that their patience is strained and noticing themselves losing control.
-But although screaming might feel like a quick fix, she says, "persistently losing control of your emotions can have long term negative consequences for your children.”
+Seham says it’s important for parents to know they are not alone in feeling overwhelmed, finding their patience is strained and noticing themselves losing control.
+But although screaming might feel like a quick fix, she says, “persistently losing control of your emotions can have long term negative consequences for your children.”

-Seham offers strategies to gain control, regulate your own emotions, and improve immediate and long-term outcomes for your children.
+Seham offers strategies to gain control, regulate your own emotions and improve immediate and long-term outcomes for your children.
 Yes, even in the midst of a never-ending pandemic:

 Practice self-compassion.
 When you treat yourself with kindness and attend to your own well-being, you not only give yourself the energy to manage parental responsibilities, you also model self-care for your children.

-Learn how to slow down your reaction to stress.
+Learn how to slow your reaction to stress.
 Notice your own emotion dysregulation.
 Remove yourself when you feel out of control and work yourself back to a calming response.
 It can take just seconds to breathe, pause, and respond in a healthy way, but that needs to be learned and practiced.

 Identify your allies and limit negative social interactions.
-Know who you can turn to for support, distraction, a good laugh, or a shoulder to cry on.
-Stay away from criticism – including the negative talk that comes from our own inner critic.
+Know whom you can turn to for support, distraction, a good laugh, or a shoulder to cry on.
+Stay away from criticism — including the negative talk that comes from our own inner critic.

 Remove as much negative news as you can.
 Cut down on TV and social media, which can flood us with negative and agitating news.